walkenho/walkenho.github.io/_posts/2019-06-28-beergarden-happiness-with-python.md

-Re-assign the category for the premises flagged as restaurant or coffee-shop.
-Should a premise have been flagged as both, we want the coffee shop category to take precedence:
+I reassign the category for the premises flagged as restaurant or coffee-shop.
+Should a premise have been flagged as both, the coffee shop category takes precedence:

 ```python